Book cover

 8.5.2 Example: Asynchronous Call

-Next, we show the implementation of the asyncPI function discussed in Section 8.3 when presenting the FIRST principles and, specifically, the concept of repeatable tests.
-As we explained, it’s not simple to test an asynchronous function, since its result is computed by another thread.
+The following code presents the implementation of the asyncPI function discussed in Section 8.3 when introducing the FIRST principles and, specifically, the concept of repeatable tests.
+As previously explained, testing an asynchronous function is challenging, since its result is computed by another thread.
 The test in Section 8.3 used a Thread.sleep to wait for the result of asyncPI.
-However, this command makes the test non-deterministic (or flaky).
+However, this approach makes the test non-deterministic (or flaky).

 public class MyMath {